Mephi78/obsidian-help-de/de/Dateien und Verzeichnisse/How Obsidian stores data.md

 ## IndexedDB

 IndexedDB is a low-level, client-side database that Obsidian uses for backend storage.
-It helps maintain the state of [[Introduction to Obsidian Sync|Obsidian Sync]] connections, and preserves the [[#Metadata cache]] when the application is closed.
+It helps maintain the state of [[Obsidian Sync/Einführung|Obsidian Sync]] connections, and preserves the [[#Metadata cache]] when the application is closed.

 > [!warning] If Apple's [Lockdown Mode](<https://support.apple.com/en-us/105120>) is enabled and Obsidian is not excluded, these database files will not save, requiring reindexing each time the app starts.